The Future of Vehicles Is Autonomous

 There is no doubt that the widespread adoption of autonomous vehicles will have an impact on the automobile insurance industry.
 New age insurance companies such as Root are already offering cheaper rates for Tesla drivers with auto-pilot.
 Other companies are also offering premium reductions for vehicles with semi-autonomous features such as automatic braking.

 The established ways of determining risk will increasingly become obsolete as autonomous technology moves through the stages.
-The question will arise on were the insurance risk lies for fully autonomous vehicles.
+The question will arise about where the insurance risk lies for fully autonomous vehicles.
 Driver risk may transfer to the automotive manufacturer as it is most likely that any accidents involving self-driving vehicles would be due to an issue with the software so could, therefore, be covered under the manufacturer’s product liability policy.
-One issue, if this approach were taken, would be the creation of large aggregation risk.
+One issue, if this approach were taken, would be the creation of larger aggregation risk.
 Software failures or indeed software hacks could cause a considerable number of vehicles to malfunction simultaneously and result in a large claim resulting from a single event.

 The UK’s Department for Transport has announced plans to press ahead with proposals to develop a single insurer model for autonomous vehicles with insurers covering both the driver and the vehicle when it is in fully autonomous mode.